AdobeDocs/experience-platform.en/help/query-service/essential-concepts/dataset-statistics.md

 ---
 # Dataset statistics computation

 You can now compute column level statistics on [!DNL Azure Data Lake Storage] (ADLS) datasets with the `COMPUTE STATISTICS` and `SHOW STATISTICS` SQL commands.
-Previously, this functionality was restricted to data warehouse datasets.
 The SQL commands that compute dataset statistics are an extension of the `ANALYZE TABLE` command.
 Full details on the `ANALYZE TABLE` command can be found in the [SQL reference documentation](../sql/syntax.md#analyze-table).

+>[!NOTE]
+>
+>Currently, the statistics generated are valid for that session only and not persistent between sessions.
+They cannot be accessed across different PSQL sessions.

-With the `SHOW STATISTICS <alias_name>` command, you can see the statistics that were computed with the `COMPUTE STATISTICS` command.
+With the `SHOW STATISTICS FOR <alias_name>` command, you can see the statistics that were computed with the `ANALYZE TABLE COMPUTE STATISTICS` command.
 Through the combination of these commands, you can now compute column statistics on either the entire dataset, a subset of a dataset, all columns, or a subset of columns.

 This guide helps you structure your queries so that you can compute the column statistics of an ADLS dataset.
 Using these commands, you can see the statistics generated in your session through a PSQL client using an SQL query.